instafluff/SleeplessInStardew/README.md

 Just add this mod and extend your sleep time to 6am instead of 2am.

+Now with Clock Click Time Toggle!
+Click the clock to freeze/unfreeze time!

 # Sleepless in Stardew
 We built this Stardew Valley Late-Night Get-More-Done Sleep-less Insomniac Productivity Powernap Mod live on Twitch at the Comfy Corner!